Perwollnt/Perwollnt/README.md

 Experiences:
 - translating:

         - I know: English, hungarian and romanian.
-Im learning german and japaneese
         - I did anime translating with the [animem](https://animem.org/) team for a while
         - Now i mostly do solo projects and requests
 - Programming: